CodeIsaMystic/CodeIsaMystic/README.md

 <br />

-<p>Welcome you can reach here everything about my github profile personals infos for professionals purposes</p>
+<p>Welcome!!
+You can reach here everything about my github profile, some personals infos for professionals purposes</p>

 <br />